kubecost/poc-common-configurations/aws-attach-roles/README.md

 NOTE: In the cloud-integration.json file, the <AWS_cloud_integration_athenaBucketName> is the "arn:aws:s3:::aws-athena-query-results-*" bucket.

-### Step 3: Run the following commands to create approriate policy:
+### Step 3: Run the following commands to create appropriate policy:

 ```sh
 cd poc-common-configuration/aws-attach-roles